Besançon astronomical clock

 The Besançon astronomical clock is housed in Besançon Cathedral.
-Auguste-Lucien Vérité :fr:Auguste-Lucien Vérité of Beauvais designed and built Besançon's present astronomical clock, between 1858 and 1863.
+Auguste-Lucien Vérité of Beauvais designed and built Besançon's present astronomical clock, between 1858 and 1863.
 It replaced an earlier clock that Bernardin had constructed in the 1850s that proved unsatisfactory.
 Besançon's clock differs from those in Strasbourg, Lyon, and Beauvais.
 The clock is meant to express the theological concept that each second of the day the Resurrection of Christ transforms the existence of man and of the world.

 Bernardin's clock

 A clockmaker called Bernardin made the first astronomical clock installed in Besançon between 1851 and 1857.
 Bernadin is probably Constant Flavien Bernardin, born 15 January 1819, probably in Fougerolles, who probably came from Fougerolles and lived in Saint-Loup-sur-Semouse.
-(This Bernardin is not to be confused with Br Bernardin Morin who during the same period constructed the astronomical clock at Ploërmel).
+(This Bernardin is not to be confused with Br Bernardin Morin who during the same period constructed the Ploërmel astronomical clock).

 Bernardin had exhibited an astronomical clock in 1849 while he was living at Fougerolles The clock he made for Besançon was exhibited in Paris in 1855, where Vérité was also exhibiting and he could certainly have seen it.
 This clock was described in the 1958 article by René Baillaud.